cbnsndwch/ghl-app-template/README.md

 ## Getting Started

-> &nbsp;
-> :warning: This project requires a recent version of NodeJS installed on your
+> [!WARNING] This project requires a recent version of NodeJS installed on your
 > machine.
-The current Active LTS version is NodeJS 20.x and a transition to
+The current Active LTS version is NodeJS 24.x, with NodeJS 22.x
-> NodeJS 22.x is expected on November of 2024.
+> in maintenance mode since November of 2025.
+Older versions of NodeJS are not
+> supported.
 >
-> You should be OK using NodeJS 18.x until the end of the maintenance period in
+> You should be OK using NodeJS 22.x until the end of the maintenance period in
-> April 2025 but I will not be providing support for it.
+> April 2027 but I would encourage you to switch sooner rather than later.
 >
 > For more information on NodeJS LTS releases, see the [NodeJS Release Schedule].
-> &nbsp;

 Create a new repository from this template